Th0rGarden/abracadabra-for-obsidian/README.md

 ## Brief Settings Guide

-Find these under **Settings -> Abracadabra**.
 This is a quick summary; for a complete breakdown of every single option, please consult the exhaustive [**Settings Reference**](https://th0rgarden.github.io/abracadabra-for-obsidian/#settings-reference) in the official docs.

 - **🎨 Component Layout & Order:** Drag-and-drop to set the global default layout for all components.